Interstate 49: Bella Vista Bypass

 In March 2019, the Missouri Highways and Transportation Commission approved funding for the completion of the Bella Vista Bypass.
-Construction bids were approved in early April 2020, and construction currently is expected to finish in Arkansas by late 2021.
+Construction bids were approved in early April 2020, and construction was expected to finish in Arkansas by late 2021.
 The remaining 4.8 mi in Missouri were also slated to be completed by late 2021.
-Once Missouri completes this portion, the gap would be closed, and four contiguous lanes of freeway from the Kansas City region to the Fort Smith area will be completed.
+Once Missouri completed this portion, the gap closed, and four contiguous lanes of freeway from the Kansas City region to Alma, Arkansas, near the Fort Smith area was completed.
 The Bella Vista Bypass opened to traffic on October 1, 2021.